catalyst-cooperative/pudl-archiver/README.md

 `eia930`, `eiaaeo`, `eiawater`, `epacems`, `epacamd_eia`, `ferc1`, `ferc2`, `ferc6`,
 `ferc60`, `ferc714`, `nrelatb`, `phmsagas`, `mshamines`.

-There are also four optional flags available:
+There are also five optional flags available:

 - `--sandbox`: used for testing.
 It will only interact with Zenodo's [sandbox](https://sandbox.zenodo.org/) instance.